-|2013 AUTUMN at the LOUVRE / 6-week Drawing Program|
+|2021 AUTUMN at the LOUVRE / 4-week Drawing Program|

-|LOCATION:||Our new Autumn at the Louvre – 6-week Drawing Program will hold morning drawing sessions in our Paris Program Studio in Montmartre, as well as offer weekly critique of ongoing student drawings at the Musee du Louvre.
+|LOCATION:||Our next Autumn at the Louvre – 4-week Drawing Program will hold morning drawing sessions in our Paris Program Studio in Montmartre, as well as offer weekly critique of ongoing student drawings at the Musee du Louvre.

 Please see our Facilities page for complete details on the Paris Program Studio.

-|CLASS SCHEDULE:||Figure sessions with live model 16.5 hrs/week (M,Th,Fr mornings, and all day Tuesday)|
+|CLASS SCHEDULE:||Figure sessions with model 16 hrs/week (M,Tu,Th,Fr mornings, plus Tuesday afternoon)

 One-on-one critique of student drawings at the Louvre

-(One individual Louvre critique per student, per week, with alternating instructors.)
+One individual Louvre critique per student, per week, with alternating instructors.

 |CLASS SIZE:||10 maximum + instructors|

 |WHO is ELIGIBLE?||Anyone may apply – There are no academic or other pre-requisites.

-|TUITION PRICE:||1850 euros for one 6-week term|
+|TUITION PRICE:||1800 euros for one 4-week term

-Six weeks of housing in Paris not included.
+Four weeks of housing in Paris not included.

 Students required to find and contract their own housing in Paris.

-COURSE DESCRIPTION: “2013 Autumn at the Louvre”
+COURSE DESCRIPTION: “2021 Autumn at the Louvre”

-Figure poses will vary in length between 10 minutes and one week (16+ hrs.), depending on the principles being discussed and taught.
+The course will offer lecture-demonstrations on Tuesday mornings, and critique will be given in the studio 3-4 sessions per week.
+Figure poses will vary in length between 10 minutes and one week (16 hrs.), depending on the principles being discussed and taught.

-The course will offer a structured curriculum of daily figure drawing from life every morning, with additional assigned drawing from masterpieces of sculpture in the Louvre, to be pursued in the afternoons, outside of class.
+The course will offer a structured curriculum of daily figure drawing from life every morning, with additional assigned drawing from masterpieces of sculpture in the Louvre, to be pursued in the afternoons outside of class.